County Championships – Draw 2015

 E1.1.
 Any matter affecting the arrangement of a match on which officials of the counties concerned cannot agree shall be referred to the Controller whose decision shall be final on all points, whether arising under these rules or otherwise.

 E2.1.
 In any match in the Final Stage of the Championship, each County shall be represented by 16 players except in the Under 120 and Under 100 sections, where the number of players shall be 12.

 E2.2.
 The number of players in any match may be varied by agreement between the team captains and the Controller.

 E2.3.
 If a player plays on a board below another who is graded (or deemed to be graded) more than 10 ECF points lower than the player, then that player shall be deemed to be ineligible, and treated in accordance with C3.3.
-The penalty shall not apply where the consent of the opposing captain or of the Controller is obtained prior to the start of play.
+The captain must use a single Grading List for the purpose of this rule.
+The penalty shall not apply where the written consent of the opposing captain is obtained prior to the start of play.